 Put simply, metadata is content that describes data.
 In terms of your website, this means a page title and a meta description.
 This metadata provides Google and other search engines with information about certain web pages and the content within it.
 From this, search engines will determine whether or not your website and pages are relevant enough to be ranked highly in search engines.

 When done well, metadata can massively impact your sites visibility in organic search results.
-So in this blog, we’re going to take it back to basics and address how to craft metadata that will help your website stand up in the competitive Google search results.
+So in this blog, we’re going to take it back to basics and address how to craft metadata.
+This will help your website stand up in the competitive Google search results.

 Believe it or not, a page title tells search engines and users exactly what the page is about.
-This will not only be displayed in SERPs, but also in the browser tab on the web page and in links on external sites including social networks.
+This will not only be displayed in SERPs, but also in the browser tab on the web page.
+Also in links on external sites including social networks.

 There are no specific rules for forming page titles, but it’s generally recommended that you include a keyword and your brand name to guarantee the maximum exposure.
 Some other best practices include:

-You should also pay attention to the length of your page title, as titles that are too short won’t perform very well in search engines.
+You should also pay attention to the length of your page title.
+Titles that are too short won’t perform very well in search engines.
 However titles that are too long get cut off and you risk losing important information.
 The optimal length for a page title is around 60-65 characters including spaces.

 A meta description provides additional information about the content and purpose of the web page.
-It appears below the page title in search results and will be shown with the title when the page is shared on social media.
+It appears below the page title in search results.
+It will be shown with the title when the page is shared on social media.

 Though they are an essential part of SEO, isolated, they are not a ranking factor.
-A well-written meta description will persuade users to click through to your page and help search engines determine the relevance of your page.
+A well-written meta description will persuade users to click through to your page.
+This will also help search engines determine the relevance of your page.

 If search engines don’t view the description you have provided as relevant, they may instead pull an extract from the page.

-The ideal length for a meta description is 150-155 characters and descriptions that are too long may get cut off mid-sentence.
+The ideal length for a meta description is 150-155 characters.
+Descriptions that are too long may get cut off mid-sentence.

 Some other best practices for writing effective meta descriptions are: